-For the success, you need to find the hat or helmet that is:
+For home treatment success, you need to find the hat or helmet that:

-- FDA cleared for marketing for the purpose of treating hair loss
+- is FDA cleared for marketing for the purpose of treating hair loss

-- sends light to all the areas where you want hair
+- covers all areas you want hair growth

 - has quality materials and construction

 - has a money back guarantee period of at least 6 months